CU-DBMI/set-website/_posts/2026-03-31-typed-llm-outputs-with-instructor.md

 If the response matches the expected shape, you get a normal Python object.
 If not, `instructor` can retry or raise an error instead of quietly leaving you with malformed output text.

-## Why we like it

-For short extraction tasks, `instructor` makes LLM code feel more like ordinary Python.
+## Advantages of `instructor`

-You define a Pydantic model once, pass it as `response_model`, and work with validated objects instead of raw strings.
+- You define a Pydantic model once and work with validated Python objects instead of raw strings.
+- It reduces prompt glue and manual parsing code for structured extraction tasks.
+- It becomes more useful as the response shape grows beyond a couple of flat fields.

+## Disadvantages

-There can be a small token overhead because the output schema has to be communicated to the model, but that is often worth it for cleaner structured results.
+- There can be a small token overhead because the output schema has to be communicated to the model.
-That becomes more useful as the response shape grows beyond a couple of flat string fields.
+- Model compatibility varies, especially with smaller local models.
+- The exact integration style depends on your runtime; in-process `llama-cpp-python` uses patching, while server-based setups can use cleaner provider-style APIs.

-The full demo used for this post is included in this repository as `examples/instructor_demo.py`.
+The full demo used for this post is included in this repository as [examples/instructor_demo.py](https://github.com/CU-DBMI/set-website/blob/main/examples/instructor_demo.py).

 ## Run It Locally